chbtt/adventofcode-2020/day04/README.md

 Count the number of _valid_ passports - those that have all required fields _and valid values_.
 Continue to treat `cid` as optional. _In your batch file, how many passports are valid?_

 Your puzzle answer was `140`.

-Both parts of this puzzle are complete!
-They provide two gold stars: \*\*

-At this point, you should [return to your Advent calendar](https://adventofcode.com/2020) and try another puzzle.

-If you still want to see it, you can [get your puzzle input](https://adventofcode.com/2020/day/4/input).

-You can also this puzzle.